rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.3.2 =
+= 4.4 =
-Now set icon for like/dislike text using a simple filter.
+Now enable/disable masonry view for activity and search media through gallery.
 It also includes some bug fixes.
 Please update/re-save the permalinks after the plugin update.

 == Sponsors ==